7 Tips for Writing a Client Report (with Sample Report)

 4. Write Clearly

-Your report shouldn’t be excessively long.
-Do not add unnecessary length to a report just to make it appear more important.
-Use clear language and avoid the use of clichéd business language.
+Your report shouldn’t be excessively long—don’t add unnecessary length to a report just to make it appear more important.
+Use clear language and avoid the use of clichéd business terminology.
 Keep your report focused on the information that the client wants and needs.

 5. Be Accurate

 The ability to write a well-written report is not only a critical business tool, but it also reinforces your brand by demonstrating your expertise and knowledge.
 Take time to make sure that your information is accurate.
-Do not rely on spell check alone to catch typographical errors.
-You may even want to print and read your document—it is often easier to edit on paper than it is to edit on screen.
+Avoid relying on spellcheck alone to catch typographical errors.
+You may even want to print and read your document—it’s often easier to edit on paper than it is to edit on screen.

 6. Reflect Your Personal Brand

 Your report should align with your client’s culture but also reflect the personality of your brand.
-Report writing does not have to be devoid of personality to be professional.
+Report writing doesn’t have to lack personality to be professional.
 Your brand should have a consistent voice and tone that matches both your personal brand and the unique needs of your client.

 7. Write for Your Audience

-Write your report for your audience.
-What information do they want to read?
+Ask yourself these questions: What information do they want to read?
 What questions will they want answered?
-Consider the best way to deliver the information.
-Instead of a traditional report, you may opt to use a PowerPoint presentation, an interactive format like a Google Doc, or one of the many virtual collaboration tools currently on the market.
+Then consider the best way to deliver the information.
+Instead of a traditional report, you may opt to use a PowerPoint presentation, an interactive format such as a Google Doc, or one of the many virtual collaboration tools currently on the market.
 Or, if your report contains a lot of data, it may be better to use Excel rather than Word.
 Use the method and medium that will work best for your intended audience.

 Download our Sample Client Report